Nearly 50 years ago, the U.S. Supreme Court ruled on Roe v. Wade, a decision that created a constitutional right to abortion.

-The majority in Griswold, whose opinion was authored by Justice William Douglas, ruled that the Bill of Rights contained a “right to privacy,” and according to Douglas, this “right to privacy” was found in “emanations of penumbras” from the Bill of Rights.
+The majority opinion in Griswold held that the Bill of Rights contained a “right to privacy.”
+According to Justice William Douglas, this “right to privacy” was found in “emanations of penumbras” from the Bill of Rights.

-In Roe, 7 male Supreme Court Justices (with 2 men dissenting) essentially ruled that women have a Constitutional right to abortion based on the fictional right to privacy.
+In the Court’s decision on Roe, seven male Supreme Court Justices (with two men dissenting) ruled that women have a constitutional right to abortion based on the judicially created right to privacy.

-The legal rationale for this ruling is extremely bad, and scholars on both sides of the abortion debate acknowledge how weak of a ruling Roe actually was.
+The legal rationale for this ruling is deeply flawed, and scholars on both sides of the abortion debate acknowledge Roe’s weak legal analysis.

-In the course of establishing a right to abortion, the majority in Roe had to deal with the inconvenient fact that settled science said the preborn child is a human being.
-So how could one person’s right to privacy override another person’s right to life?
+Moreover, in the course of establishing a right to abortion, the majority in Roe refused to address the fact that settled science establishes that the preborn child is a human being.
+No advocates before the Court advocated on behalf of the preborn child’s rights.

-To dispense of this dilemma, the court said that it didn’t even need to examine the question of when life begins, saying:
+To dispense of this dilemma, the Supreme Court declined to examine the question of when life begins, saying:

 “We need not resolve the difficult question of when life begins.
 When those trained in the respective disciplines of medicine, philosophy, and theology are unable to arrive at any consensus, the judiciary, at this point in the development of man’s knowledge, is not in a position to speculate as to the answer.” [p160]

-In short, Roe sacrificed the right to life of the preborn child to the right to abortion.
+In short, Roe sacrificed the right to life of the preborn child in favor of the right to abortion for a woman.

-So, between Roe and Doe, the Supreme Court currently holds that women in America can procure abortions
+Between Roe and Doe, Supreme Court precedent enables women in America to procure abortions:

 - For any reason